pokhrelsamir/Latest-Project/README.md

 # AcadStat — Student Result and Performance Analysis System

-A comprehensive **AcadStat — Student Result and Performance Analysis System** built with **Django** for managing student records, academic performance,  examinations, and institutional reporting.
+A comprehensive **AcadStat — Student Result and Performance Analysis System** built with **Django** for managing students' records and study academic performance .

 ---